 Appropriately Uses Anti-Anxiety Medication

-This indicates the percentage of residents given antianxiety medications.
-These drugs are prescribed to patients suffering from depression and anxiety.
+This indicates the percentage of residents who were given antianxiety drugs.
+These drugs are typically given to residents suffering from depression or anxiety.

 Managing Depression Among Residents

 In Bowling Green Health & Rehabilitation Center, 3.63% of Patients

 This datapoint is a measure of the percentage of long-term residents who are demonstrating symptoms of depression.
 Many would argue this is a reasonable measure of quality of life.